← All ModulesModule 09 · $0–$250K Toolkit Sales Process Overview

 Total: 20–25 minutes.
 Simple, repeatable, effective.
 Print this out.
 Tape it next to your screen.
 Follow it on every single call until it becomes second nature.

-Set the Agenda & Discovery
+Set the Agenda

-Tell them exactly what's going to happen on this call.
+~2 minutes.
 Remove uncertainty and build trust from the first 30 seconds.

 Your Script